 John has been a member of CMVic’s Board of Management since 2007.
 He is currently CMVic’s Administration Coordinator.

 John was brought up singing with his large family.
 He studied classical singing in the early 90s, and sang with the state opera chorus and solo with smaller companies.
-John was a sessional teacher of voice in the performance studies course at Victoria University for 15 years and teaches sessionally at the VCA.
+John was a sessional teacher of voice in the performance studies course at Victoria University for 15 years and irregularly at the VCA.
 He has participated in and led a range of a cappella singing groups.
 He teaches voice work and singing to all ages from primary school children through to senior citizens.
-John has recently taken up the trumpet to be able to take part in StreetSounds, and has joined the Sunshine Street Band.
+John took up the trumpet to be able to take part in StreetSounds, and has joined the Sunshine Street Band.

 John is director of the Body Voice Centre in Footscray, which he established in 1994 with Helen Sharp.
 He is a Middendorf Breathwork practitioner and completed a PhD, “Breathing embodiment: a study of Middendorf breathwork” in 2008.